feliperomero3/MoneySmart/Readme.md

 # MoneySmart

 ASP.NET Core 2.2 Razor Pages Web Application.

 Get ready to manage your income and expenses the smart way!

 ## Overview

-A very simple Web Application to capture ordinary everyday income and expenses.
+A very simple Web Application to capture everyday income and expenses.

 ### Features (WIP)

 1. Capture your daily income and expenses.
-2. Manage multiple accounts to separate your transactions (e. g. home / work).
+2. Manage multiple accounts to separate your transactions (e. g. checking or savings).
 3. Classify your transactions in categories.
 4.	...